Patibandla

-Patibandla is a village in the Guntur district of the Indian state of Andhra Pradesh.
-It is located in Pedakurapadu mandal of Guntur revenue division.
+Patibandla (Telugu: పాటిబండ్ల) is a village in the Palnadu district of the Indian state of Andhra Pradesh.
+It is located in Pedakurapadu mandal of Sattenapalli revenue division.

 Government and politics

 Patibandla gram panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.
 The ward members are headed by a Sarpanch.

 Education

 As per the school information report for the academic year 2018–19, the village has a total of 4 schools.
 These include one Mandal Parishad and 3 private schools.

 Education

 It has a heritage school called RCM High School.